 - The Students must pay the course fee on time and as per the student agreement

-- The Agent must also participate in an annual review meeting in which discussion of their business plan will take place which includes provisions on how they wish to carry out the operations of marketing activities for IIB which will be conducted by the CEO or delegate.
+- The Agent must also participate in an annual review meeting in which discussion of their business plan will take place which includes provisions on how they wish to carry out the operations of marketing activities for IIB which will be conducted by the Principal Executive Officer or delegate.
 The agent must actively participate in the monitoring of its operations by IIB.

 - The agent understands IIB’s policy of monitoring agents’ activity and assists them in providing the same.